 [Interviewee] was interviewed at [interview location] on the above date at [time] am/pm by Investigator/Auditor [Inv/Aud Name].
 (Include if applicable) Also present during the interview was [names, titles].

 [Interviewee or Attendees] was/were advised that the writer is conducting an official criminal investigation for the Employee Benefits Security Administration, U.S. Department of Labor, pursuant to the authority granted in the Employee Retirement Income Security Act of 1974, as amended.
-[Interviewee] was further advised that the writer was requesting his/her voluntary cooperation.
-[Interviewee] was warned that he/she must understand his/her rights before any questions were asked.
-[Interviewee] was told that he/she does not have to make any statement or answer any questions; that any statement he/she makes or any answers he/she gives may be used against him/her in a court of law or other proceedings; that he/she has the right to talk to a lawyer for advice before he/she answers any questions and that he/she has the right to have a lawyer present during the interview; further, [Interviewee] was told that if he/she decides to answer questions without a lawyer present, that he/she still has the right to stop the interview at any time.
+[Interviewee] was further advised that the writer was requesting their voluntary cooperation.
+[Interviewee] was warned that they must understand their rights before any questions were asked.
+[Interviewee] was told that they do not have to make any statement or answer any questions; that any statement they make or any answers they give may be used against them in a court of law or other proceedings; that they have the right to talk to a lawyer for advice before they answer any questions and that they have the right to have a lawyer present during the interview; further, [Interviewee] was told that if they decide to answer questions without a lawyer present, that they still have the right to stop the interview at any time.
 After being warned, [Interviewee] agreed to being interviewed.
 [Interviewee] signed the waiver of rights/refused to sign the waiver of rights (circle one).

 In response to questioning, [Interviewee] provided the following information.

-1. The first paragraph(s) should contain background information regarding the interviewee, which would tend to bear upon his/her credibility, such as title, duties and responsibilities, and length of service in current position.
+- The first paragraph(s) should contain background information regarding the interviewee, which would tend to bear upon their credibility, such as title, duties and responsibilities, and length of service in current position.

-3. Clearly identify all sources of all information.
-Make clear whether (or not) the witness has first-hand knowledge of the information he/she is providing.
+- Clearly identify all sources of all information.
+Make clear whether (or not) the witness has first-hand knowledge of the information they are providing.
 If the information comes from another source, identify the other source.

 (Figure 5)